-The doctoral programs of the College of Education at Wayne State are designed to afford opportunity for advanced study and research to persons who have demonstrated superior scholarship; leadership in education; promise in the field of research; and potential for professional leadership.
-Advanced graduate degrees are conferred not merely upon the completion of a prescribed number of courses, nor necessarily after a given period of residence; but, rather, in recognition of outstanding ability and high attainment in course work, examinations, research, scholarly writing, and personal fitness for education as a profession.
+The doctoral programs of the College of Education at Wayne State are designed to afford an opportunity for advanced study and research to persons who have demonstrated superior scholarship, promise in the field of research, and potential for professional leadership.
+Advanced graduate degrees are conferred not merely upon the completion of a prescribed number of courses, nor necessarily after a given period of residence; but, rather, in recognition of outstanding ability and high attainment in course work, examinations, research, scholarly writing, and personal fitness for the profession.

-The Ed.D. degree is typically more application oriented; the Ph.D. degree more research oriented.
-Ed.D. study includes development of specialized practitioner skills; application of other educational foundations and techniques to a field; or applied research which primarily addresses localized practitioner problems.
+The Ed.D. degree is typically more application-oriented; the Ph.D. degree is more research-oriented.
+Ed.D. study includes the development of specialized practitioner skills; application of other educational foundations and techniques to a field; or applied research that primarily addresses localized practitioner problems.
 Ph.D. study includes theoretical foundations in the field; application of foundational or related disciplines; or research directed toward theory-building.

 Doctoral degree programs are administered by the following academic divisions of the College: